A cryptographic proof that a web page existed, verified by independent nodes.

-Normally in HTTPS, you and the server share a secret key.
-You could show someone the data you received, but you could also have just made it up.
-There's no way for a third party to know.
+In HTTPS, you and the server share a secret key.
+You could show someone the data you received, but you could also have made it up.
+There is no way for a third party to know.

 Most services that offer web page proofs run their own verification server.
 You have to trust them. debust is different.